soobinrho/GoodLifeFarms/WHOAREWE.md

 We are not a marketplace app like Ebay or Amazon.
 We make a single web-page platform for each local producer with the aim of making it as self-sustainable and low-maintenance as possible.

-We avoid fancy, expensive technology at all costs, and in fact, we provide our volunteering service for free for all local producers.
+We avoid fancy, expensive technology at all cost, and in fact, we provide our volunteering service for free for all local producers.
 To achieve this, we didn't use any dedicated database or cloud infrastructure services to build our web app because they're expensive to maintain.
 Instead, our web app is built solely using free services provided by Google (Sheets, Forms, etc).
 Thus, it's free for us to maintain Good Life Farms aside from hosting our server, and therefore, we don't have to charge any of our users.